All-China Women's Federation: Interaction with the Chinese Communist Party

 Though the All-China Women's Federation claims itself as an NGO, its longstanding relationship with the CCP means that the party still has interests in the federation and its members.
+It identifies itself as "a people's organization under the leadership of the Communist Party of China" and "an important social pillar of the state power."
 The four levels of the federation still coincide with the state administrative system.
 The highest ranking body of the ACWF is the National Congress of Women which meets every five years.
-The National Congress Women studies reports sent to them from the executive committee of the ACWF, decide the goals for the women’s movements, make changes to the constitution, and elect the executive committee and Standing Committees of the ACWF.
-Under this national level, the provincial level’s women’s congresses meet every three years to select their Executive and Standing Committees.
+The National Congress Women studies reports sent to them from the executive committee of the ACWF, decide the goals for the women's movements, make changes to the constitution, and elect the executive committee and Standing Committees of the ACWF.
+Under this national level, the provincial level's women's congresses meet every three years to select their Executive and Standing Committees.
 However the local level must also carry out the directive and report to the CCP committee in addition to following the ACWF.
-This is supposed to give the organization a dual structure of carrying out party orders and informing the government of women’s interests.
+This is supposed to give the organization a dual structure of carrying out party orders and informing the government of women's interests.
 Since 2015, the ACWF, together with other Party-affiliated "mass organisations" have launched a new round of reform in order to better represent the interest of their members and to defer to Party's authority in their work.

+ACWF employees are public servants who must pass the examinations required of public servants.